-Past erosion is determined by dividing present topsoil thickness (E) by the "Original Topsoil Thickness" information for the pit given at the site.
+Past erosion is determined by dividing present topsoil thickness (A horizon) by the original topsoil thickness information for the pit given at the site.

 Erosion may be caused by wind or water.
 In North Dakota, most erosion in the past 120 years has been due to wind.
 Locally, however, poor choices of tillage options and overgrazing have contributed to water erosion from the heavy thunderstorms the area is subjected to almost every year.